arcinfini/discord.ext/README.md

 A wrapper for discord.js that allows for the creation and organization of commands.
 This wrapper is built for Typescript, but it can also be used in Javascript.

-Mainly for my personal use.
-Features will be added as I need them and namings of classes and their members may change randomly.
+This was built for a school project and personal intrest.
+I had no previous knowledge of JS or TS and I don't plan to update this in the future.

 Drastically changes the way discord.js is used.